adamlmiller/interview-board/README.md

-# Interview Portal
+# Interview Board

 This project was created based on a question from StackOverflow where a new developer needed some help.
 In the end, I decided it would be easier for me to spend a few hours writing a small project for him to show him coding styles, how to do basic queries to pull data from a database and how to display that data to the user.
-Since it is built to track interview information, I wanted to also integrate sessions and authentication.
+Since it is built to track interview information, I wanted to also integrate sessions and authentication to keep everything secure.
+In the end, this web based application shows basic and advanced CRUD utilizing PHP, MySQL, HTML, CSS, JavaScript (jQuery), and AJAX (jQuery).

 ## Installation